 How can I keep expenses down?

 - Act quickly.
 The GA Housing Reservation System opens on March 1.
-Expect that inexpensive rooms, especially inexpensive rooms that are close to the convention center, will sell out.
+Inexpensive rooms, especially inexpensive rooms that are close to the convention center, will sell out.

 - Register early, before April 30, when rates are lower.
 Registration rates increase May 1.